fschuette/website/content/event/2022_ContierEtAl_4/2022_ContierEtAl_4.md

 location: 14th annual meeting of the Society of the Neurobiology of Language, Philadelphia, US

 summary: Poster presentation
-title: Phasic norepinephrine release during sentence comprehension?
+title: Phasic NE release during sentence comprehension?
 Influence of transcutaneous auricular vagus nerve stimulation on the P600.

 ---